John Machar

-John Machar (1796 – February 7, 1863) was the second principal (1846–1853) of Queen's University, then known as Queen's College at Kingston.
+John Machar (1796 – February 7, 1863) was the second principal (1846–1853) of Queen's College at Kingston, later known as Queen's University.

 Machar was born in Tannandice, Scotland.
 He was ordained as a Presbyterian minister in 1819.
 In 1827, he emigrated to Kingston, Upper Canada in order to become the minister at St Andrew's Presbyterian Church.

-Machar was one of the original trustees of the University, and became its principal in 1846, when Thomas Liddell resigned unexpectedly.
+Machar was one of the original trustees of the university, and became its principal in 1846, when Thomas Liddell resigned unexpectedly.
 He resigned in 1853, after a term marred by financial issues.

 He was the father of author Agnes Maule Machar.